jasminecronin/intro-to-cs-I/Coursework/README.md

 The work for this course is divided into Tutorials, Exercises, and Assignments.

-### Tutorials

-Hands-on practice problems given in a lab setting.

 ### Exercises

 Small weekly assignments to write small programs or sometimes single functions.